-Customer not paying for building work?
+Customer not paying invoice?
 Here are the 12 most common excuses

 At CRS our team of endorsed debt recovery specialists strive to maximise the full potential of recoveries on every case.
 Of course, we’ve heard our fair share of excuses along the way.
-We are Construction Debt Specialists with a proven track record and have heard every excuse in the book when it comes to a customer not paying for building work.
+We are Construction Debt Specialists with a proven track record and have heard every excuse in the book when it comes to a Customer not paying invoice.

 Here are some of the most common excuses debtors will give to avoid or delay payment (or payment in full…!).